1823. Daniel O’Connell on the Manor Courts where the party to get the verdict was he ‘who gave the Seneschal and the Jury the most whiskey’.

 His wife was O’Connor may be related to Dr. Bryan O’Connor of Bantry sent to Botany Bay in Australia with Alexander McCarthy Barrister for being United Irishman.
 Dr O’Connor eventually returned to Ireland and became a G.P. in Clonakilty.
 He had three brother officers in the British Army.

 He wrote a book on Irish Fishery law, 1843:

 In his evidence he said that there were Manor Courts in Bantry and Leamcon (Schull).
-They were generally held in public houses wiht a jury drawn from a low class.
-The Seneshal was drawn from a drunken class and paid £50-£80 per annum.
+They were generally held in public houses with a jury drawn from a low class.
+The Seneschal was drawn from a drunken class and paid £50-£80 per annum.
 His evidence suggested that the jury demanded cash or whiskey from the successful party.
 This was referred to as a ‘cob’.
 The jury did not retire but openly debated the verdict and onlookers could hear and influence.
 The more respectable class of person avoided the Manor Courts preferring the Session Courts which sat in Bantry once a year.